 The final big con to infinite banking is the opportunity cost.
 Infinite banking is an uncorrelated asset, but that also means that you might miss out on some gains from other investment vehicles.
 Historically the S&P500 has returned around 8% per year.

-With a whole life insurance policy, you're looking at around 3-6% a year (mutual funds historically don't beat the market).
+With a whole life insurance policy, you're looking at around 3-6% yearly (mutual funds historically don't beat the market).
 Suppose you're looking to build massive amounts of wealth through investing.
 In that case, you're losing out a bit with infinite banking and are better off looking at other financial products/investment opportunities.

 Questions About Infinite Banking